Skip to main content

 Thank you for your interest in our product.
 Our financial expert will connect with you shortly to help you choose the best plan.

-1. Manages Cash Flow: Managing your income is one of the primary aspects that creates the need of financial planning.
+• Manages Cash Flow: Managing your income is one of the primary aspects that creates the need for financial planning.
 You should be aware of where you are spending your money.
-In case all the money from your income is getting extinguished by the month-end, you need to develop a personal finance plan.
+If all your income is exhausted by the end of the month, you need to develop a personal finance plan.
 Lack of a proper budget might lead to several problems in the long run.
-Precisely, it helps in tracking your money including your savings, expenses, and earnings.
+Precisely, a good financial plan helps you track your money, including your savings, expenses, and earnings.

-2. Helps in Managing Debts: Nowadays, people tend to take out loans to fulfil their needs or to make expensive purchases like buying a home, funding education, and buying automobile.
+• Helps in Managing Debts: Nowadays, people tend to take loans to meet their needs or make expensive purchases like buying a home, funding education, and purchasing an automobile.
 These liabilities might turn into debt traps if proper planning is not done.
-Some people even faced credit card debts.
+Some people even end up with credit card debts.
 Thus, a financial plan becomes necessary to ensure that one does not end up in a financial crisis.
 Getting rid of your debts will allow you to focus on other financial targets.
-As a financial plan helps you track your money, it will also give you room to prioritise your expenses so that you can clear the mountain of debt.
+As a financial plan helps you track your money, it also gives you room to prioritise your expenses so you can clear the mountain of debt.

-3. Streamline Investments: Investments should be such that a person gets substantial benefits from them.
-A scattered method of investment will never be helpful.
-Sufficient research must be done before narrowing down on what your portfolio should look like.
-It is advised to have a diverse portfolio to reduce the risks involved with the investment.
+• Streamlines Investments: Investments should be made in ways that generate substantial benefits.
+A scattered investment approach is never helpful.
+Sufficient research must be done before narrowing down what your portfolio should look like.
+It is advisable to have a diverse portfolio to reduce investment risks.
 You should not make investments impulsively.
 Additionally, it is critical to invest in a life insurance cover.

-4. Improves the Standard of Living: You must have heard a myth that you will have to compromise on your standard of living if you start addressing your EMIs and monthly bills.
+• Improves the Standard of Living: There's a common myth that you will have to compromise on your standard of living if you start addressing your EMIs and monthly bills.
 Well, this is not true.
 A good personal financial plan will not make you sacrifice your standard of living.
 On the contrary, it will allow you to live a comfortable life while achieving your financial goals.

-5. Provides Financial Security: Having a financial plan allows you to create an emergency fund.
-In the case of a health emergency or a loss of a job, you will not worry about procuring funds or getting an immediate loan.
-The emergency fund will provide financial security and allow you to pay for several expenses on time.
-Learn more on steps towards a secure financial future of your family.
+• Provides Financial Security: Having a financial plan allows you to create an emergency fund.
+In the event of a health emergency or job loss, you will not have to worry about securing funds or obtaining an immediate loan.
+The emergency fund will provide financial security and help you pay for several expenses on time.
+Learn more about the steps towards a secure financial future for your family.

-6. Build Your Saving Pot: You can save money without a personal financial plan in place.
+• Builds Your Savings: You can save money without a personal financial plan.
 However, it might not be the most efficient way to increase your savings.
-By creating a financial plan for yourself, you will get a lot of insight into your income sources and areas of expenses.
-If you approach an expert providing financial planning tips, they will tell you to have savings equivalent to your salary of 6 months.
+By creating a financial plan for yourself, you will gain valuable insight into your income sources and expense categories.
+If you approach an expert for financial planning tips, they will tell you to have savings equivalent to 6 months of your salary.
 It allows you to be better prepared for financial emergencies.

-7. Right Asset Allocation: You need to understand that not all assets provide the same return on investment.
+• Enables Right Asset Allocation: You need to understand that not all assets provide the same return on investment.
 During a stock market rally, equity can be considered a good investment option.
-In another scenario, when the stock market might not be doing well, assets like real estate and gold can serve as wonderful investment options.
-Thus, the need for financial planning helps in offering tips for the right asset allocation in multiple instruments.
+In another scenario, when the stock market is underperforming, assets like real estate and gold can be valuable; even if they are not doing well, they can serve as wonderful investment options.
+Thus, financial planning provides guidance on the right asset allocation across multiple instruments.
 It will help you realise your financial goals without too much risk.
-The financial plan will devise a strategy to shield you during turbulent times of market volatility.
+The financial plan will develop a strategy to protect you during periods of market volatility.

-8. Helps in Calculating the Right Insurance Cover: In the case of an unfortunate demise or a health emergency of a family member, the right insurance cover proves to be a boon.
+• Helps in Calculating the Right Insurance Cover: In the case of an unfortunate demise or a health emergency of a family member, the right insurance cover proves to be a boon.
 The right life insurance cover ensures that your family member can pay off the remaining debts and have a proper standard of living.
-On the other hand, a health insurance policy ensures that you can treat your loved one in case of a mishap or medical emergency.
-A financial plan will consider your income and decide the right insurance coverage for you.
-You can reach out to Canara HSBC Life Insurance for guidance on which policy suits your conditions the best.
+On the other hand, a health insurance policy ensures you can treat your loved one in the event of a mishap or medical emergency.
+A financial plan considers your income to determine the right insurance coverage for you.

-9. Beneficial in Achieving Long-term Goals: A personal financial plan can help you conclude where you want to be after twenty or thirty years.
-It takes you a step closer to your dreams.
-It allows you to achieve your financial goals within a specific period.
-Thus, it is better to start planning early as it will help you save more money and reach your goals earlier.
-Moreover, early investment will also result in higher returns.
+• Aids in Achieving Long-term Goals: A personal financial plan can help you determine where you want to be after twenty or thirty years.
+It takes you a step closer to your goals.
+It allows you to achieve your financial goals within a specific timeframe.
+Thus, it is better to start planning early, as it helps you save more money and reach your goals earlier.
+Moreover, early investment will yield higher returns.

-10. Filters out Unessential Financial Products: One important aspect of financial planning is finding assets that might not be profitable.
-It might be a share that has no chance of growing.
+• Filters out Unessential Financial Products: One important aspect of financial planning is identifying assets that might not be profitable.
+It might be a share with no chance of growth.
 It would be best if you let go of such stressed assets.
-In other cases, people end up taking several insurance policies, and none of them is serving any purpose to the policyholder.
+In other cases, people end up taking several insurance policies, and none of them serves any purpose to the policyholder.
 It is merely filling up the pockets of the insurance agents.
 Thus, you must be wise when selecting your life insurance cover or other insurance policies.

 Did You Know?